guillaumearm/SPT_CustomQuests/docs/USAGE_MANUAL.md

 }
 ```

-To be able to see this quest, your pmc should be at least level 10 and the `trap_quest_example_1_bis` should have been completed.
+To be able to see this quest, your pmc should be at least level 10, the `trap_quest_example_1` and `trap_quest_example_1_bis` quests should have been completed.

-Also, you can use the `unlock_on_quest_start` array to specify which quests should be started (not completed this time).
+Also, you can use the `unlock_on_quest_start` array to specify which quests has to been started to unlock this quest.

 ## Automatic chained quests
 No need to use the `locked_by_quests` option if you want to create a simple chain of quests, you can specify an array of quests in your json files and these quests will be automatically chained.